DanMyers300/FWGS/readme.md

 5. Gov Specs & STDs

 ## UI
-- Establish functionality for upload button
+- Establish functionality for upload button for documents?
 - Give UI a facelift so it looks better
+- Connect chat session with LLM

 ## AI
-- Set up langchain with llama 2 for Q and A on extracted documents
+- Create a custom RAG prompt
+- Model needs to be feed more data from FWGS database to get the answers to be more accurate
+- GPU acceleration
 ---
 <!-- CONTACT -->
 ## Contact